Vegetation before 1840

 - Bands of black, silver, and red beech forest along the Remutaka Range and foothills.

 Clearing the bush

 Māori had cleared vegetation around the harbour and Mt Victoria, but the rest of the region remained heavily forested.
 European settlers then cleared large tracts of forest.
 Apart from patches in Ōtari–Wilton’s Bush and Wainuiomata, little lowland forest survives.
-The beech and conifer–broadleaf forests in the mountains north and east were saved when the Crown purchased the Tararua and Remutaka ranges in 1870.
+The beech and conifer–broadleaf forests in the hills to the north and east were saved when the Crown purchased the Tararua and Remutaka ranges in 1870.

 How green were the valleys

 Wellington’s native bush once reached into the town.
 Early resident Ebenezer Maxwell recalled ‘a magnificent dense forest – matai, rimu, kahikatea (white pine), miro, totara, maire, kowhai … and a wonderful profusion of creepers, ferns and mosses covering the ground, logs and stumps, and right up the trees and along the limbs, making an entrancing fairy land.’
 1

 For much of the 20th century Wellington’s hills were dominated by livestock farming.
-In the 1930s the first major reforestation project began when government relief workers planted the flanks of Mt Victoria and Tinakori Hill (later called Te Ahumairangi Hill) with exotic trees – pine and macrocarpa.
+In the 1930s the first major reforestation project began when government relief workers planted the flanks of Mt Victoria and Tinakori Hill (later called Te Ahumairangi) with exotic trees – pine and macrocarpa.